Welcome to the Graduate Studies homepage! We are here to support future and current graduate students.

 Want to know what a master's degree in chemical engineering from Texas A&M at Qatar can do for your career?
 Read about some of our graduates below:

 Graduate Studies hosted an online webinar detailing answers to frequently asked questions during the application process.
-Watch the recording here.
+The recorded webinar is available to watch here.

 1. Complete your application online